Love the Poor Program: An Exemplary Capstone Project

 Fr.
 Joel Pacquiao Agad and Chrisma Bangaoil, who participated in the second edition of the Program of Church Management (PCM) in Rome, developed and implemented with PCM’s support the Love the Poor Program, that feeds the poor both materially and spiritually.
 In fact, in many rural areas of the Diocese of Dipolog in the Philippines poor people work every day of the week to feed their families, including Sundays.
 This extreme material indigence is linked to spiritual poverty, as people are unable to access any form of spiritual nurturance or assistance.

 Lately, the Philippines have not only been struck by the Covid-19 threat, but also by a deadly typhoon.
-Love the Poor is doing its best to help rebuild what was destroyed and bring hope to those who suffer, knowing that “In our mission the Father has been our provider, the Holy Spirit our strategist, and Jesus our model, the blessed Virgin Mary, the saints and the angels our companions” – says Fr.
-Joel.
+Love the Poor is doing its best to help rebuild what was destroyed and bring hope to those who suffer, because, as Fr.
+Joel says,

 This video gathers the testimony of many who benefitted from the project.
 The Program of Church Management is grateful to have had the occasion to help implementing this project, and hopes to inspire and support many similar projects within the Church in the future.